 Ste.
 Michelle Wine Estates, the state’s largest wine company, shared insights into choosing clones for Washington during a recent statewide wine industry meeting.
 Ste.
 Michelle Wine winemakers are noticing differences from their Cabernet Sauvignon and Merlot clonal trials, but often the differences are subtle and can take years to shake out.

 Kevin Corliss, director of viticulture for Ste.
 Michelle Wine, said that although a few clones of Riesling and Pinot Noir were planted in the 1960s to 1990s, it was interest from the company’s marketing department that prompted their clonal research.
-“The marketing folks saw California getting $100 per bottle for certain clones,”
+“The marketing folks saw California getting $100 per bottle for certain clones,” he said.

 Spurred by the heightened interest in clones, Ste.
 Michelle began clonal research in the late 1990s, establishing small commercial blocks that could serve as replicated trials.
 Eight clones of Merlot and six of Cabernet Sauvignon were initially planted.
 Because certified material was limited at the time due to a planting boom, the selection of clones was based primarily on whatever clean planting material was available from California nurseries, Corliss said.

 Although he saw very few differences in the vineyard, the real goal of the trials was to see if there were discernible differences in the wine.
 For nearly two decades, Ste.
-Michelle winemakers have tracked chemical and sensory analyses of the wines, looking for
+Michelle winemakers have tracked chemical and sensory analyses of the wines, looking for clonal trends.

 “The trends were easier to parse out with Merlot,” Corliss said, adding that FPS (Foundation Plant Services) Merlot clones 15, 1, and 6 have become the preferred clones, above the industry standard of clone 3.
 “But the trends were less obvious with Cabernet Sauvignon.
 And, we found for all of the clones, there was no silver bullet.
 Differences were subtle or not at all.
 We couldn’t say ‘ah-ha,’ this is the one.”